yuchiaol/polar_climate_change_final/_sources/docs/cause_aa.md

 (cause_aa)=

-# Cause of Arctic Amplification
+# Causes of Polar Amplification

-> Arctic Amplification is a prominent feature of global warming!
+> Arctic/Polar Amplification is a prominent feature of global warming!

 ## What is Arctic Amplification (AA)?